 During both disasters and their aftermaths, federal, state, and local emergency management teams devised their relief and recovery plans using geospatial intelligence: satellite imagery of the Earth that is analyzed to track both natural and human movements over space and time.

-Through the Penn State World Campus Master of Professional Studies in Homeland Security - Geospatial Intelligence option, emergency managers can learn how to use geospatial intelligence when responding to natural disasters and other emergencies.
+Through the Penn State World Campus Master of Professional Studies in Homeland Security - Intelligence and Geospatial Analysis option, emergency managers can learn how to use geospatial intelligence when responding to natural disasters and other emergencies.
 The degree program is offered online in partnership with the Penn State College of Earth and Mineral Sciences.

-“GEOINT allows emergency management teams to compare social media feeds, drone video, and satellite images of an area before and after a disaster has struck,” said Gregory Thomas, the head of Penn State’s geospatial intelligence option.
+“GEOINT allows emergency management teams to compare social media feeds, drone video, and satellite images of an area before and after a disaster has struck,” said Gregory Thomas, the head of Penn State’s intelligence and geospatial analysis option.
 “They can then analyze this information to see which areas are most affected and where to send first responders.”

 Historically, GEOINT imagery was created and used in military and national defense sectors to monitor an adversary’s movements, strengths, and weaknesses, Thomas said.
 But thanks to advances in computer software technology that allow it to handle big data, such as geo-referenced social media and vast amounts of Earth images, geographic information systems have been adopted by emergency management, public safety, homeland security, and other domestic authorities.

 Katherine Melton, a 2018 graduate of the master’s degree program, is a GIS analyst for a city government in Texas, and her work often involves public safety.

 “GIS personnel and GIS tools are vital resources that can help mitigate incidents and emergency situations and are instrumental in supporting first responders and emergency management personnel involved in recovery and preparation efforts,” Melton said.